MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-setup.md

 You can't modify the **SOA AGENT – EDIT** permission set directly, because it's a system permissions set.
 However, you can create a copy of **SOA AGENT – EDIT** permission set, modify the copy to suit your needs, then add it to **Agent Permission Sets** section, along with any other permission sets.

 Before you can add or delete permission sets applied to the agent, you must change the **State** to disabled.
-When your dome making changes, set it back to **Enabled**.
+When your done making changes, set it back to **Enabled**.

 ### Manage user access to the agent